charles-e/bh-safecoin-prog-lib/docs/src/token-swap.md

 the token A and B accounts, pool token mint, and fee account.

 Additionally, the user must allow for tokens to be transferred from their source token account.
-The best practice is to `safe_token::instruction::approve` a precise amount to a new throwaway Keypair, and then have that new Keypair sign the swap transaction.
+The best practice is to `spl_token::instruction::approve` a precise amount to a new throwaway Keypair, and then have that new Keypair sign the swap transaction.
 This limits the amount of tokens that can be taken from the user's account by the program.